openoms/bitcoin-tutorials/nginx/README.md

-### Set up SSL acces for the Ride The Lightning web UI on the RaspiBlitz
+### Set up SSL access for the Ride The Lightning web UI on the RaspiBlitz

 Have a look a the script here: [bonus.SSL_for_RTL.sh](bonus.SSL_for_RTL.sh).